HipGraph/iSpLib/README.md

 # iSpLib - An Intelligent Sparse Library

 iSpLib is an accelerated sparse kernel library with PyTorch interface.
 This library has an auto-tuner which generates optimized custom sparse kernels based on the user environment.
 The goal of this library is to provide efficient sparse operations for Graph Neural Network implementations.
-Currently it has support for CPU-based efficient Sparse Dense Matrix Multiplication (spmm-sum only) with autograd.
+Currently it has support for CPU-based efficient Sparse Dense Matrix Multiplication (spmm-sum only) with autograd in Linux environment.

 <p align="center"><img src="fusedmm-workflow.png" alt="iSpLib Workflow" width="60%"/></p>